mrcycling/modx-static-page-generator/README.md

 &nbsp;<br>
 &nbsp;<br>

-**vdgf-M-one.php** - plug-in snippet<br>
+**vdgf-M-all.php** - plug-in snippet<br>
 It is designed to replace or create a single html file when that resource is edited or created a new in MODX.
-It should be attached to this system event - *onDocFormSave*.
+Also rebuilds full website on resource creation.
+It should be attached to this system event - *OnDocFormSave*.
 &nbsp;<br>
 &nbsp;<br>

-**vdgf-M-all.php** - plug-in snippet<br>
+**vdgf-M-full.php** - plug-in snippet<br>
 Designed to rebuild all pages whenever the templates, chunks or snippets are updated.
 It should be attached to these system events: *OnChunkSave, OnChunkFormSave, OnTemplateSave, OnTempFormSave, OnSnippetSave, OnSnipFormSave*
 &nbsp;<br>
 &nbsp;<br>